Jos-J/HydraHub/README.md

 Services can be represented independently from physical inventory and integrated with scheduling, service orders, pricing, and service lifecycle management.

 ### Returns
-Physical products can move through return workflows that determine how returned inventory should be recorded, inspected, restocked, orotherwise handled.
+Physical products can move through return workflows that determine how returned inventory should be recorded, inspected, restocked, or otherwise handled.

 ### Multi-Application Support